Wharf Theatre: Theatres

 The Wharf Theatre contains two theatres.
 Wharf 1 of 339 seats and Wharf 2 of 205 seats.
 From the street a 200-metre wooden walkway lined with framed posters of STC productions takes patrons through the history of the theatre.
 Large windows are open to the Sydney Harbour Bridge and the waters of the harbour.
 At the end of the building, The Theatre Bar at the End of the Wharf, complete with east and west facing balconies, provide views of Luna Park and the North Shore skyline.

 Approximately the size of 1.5 rugby fields, the Wharf cost $3.7 million to restore, and took the builders 56 weeks to refurbish.
 The influence of water is seen in the company's logo and the use of blue as the company's colour.
 The Wharf Theatre is mentioned in the 2013 travel book National Geographic Traveler: Sydney, as a venue for one of Sydney's main theatre companies.

 Renovation and reopening

 The theatre closed for renovations in 2018 and reopened in February 2021 for the performances of Kate Mulvany's adaptation of Ruth Park's Playing Beatie Bow.
 They include "modernised theatres and audience facilities, more flexible theatres, rehearsal and workshop spaces".

+Architecture awards

+In 1985 the theatres won the NSW Lloyd Rees Award for Civic Design and the RAIA President's Award for Recycled Buildings at the national architecture awards.
+The Wharf Theatre later received both the New South Wales Enduring Architecture Award and the National Award for Enduring Architecture from the Australian Institute of Architects in 2008.